9001/asm/README-asm.md

 # build it

-if you are on linux,
+if you are on linux or macos,
 * install qemu and run [`./build.sh`](./build.sh)
 * you will get `asm.usb` which you can write to a usb flashdrive
   * can additionally produce a hybrid ISO for burning to CD/DVD with `-oi`